-The control algorithm (or simply the algorithm) is responsible for choosing a (period, slice) constraint to achieve the following goals

-- 1. The error is within threshold: $r{current} = r{target} \pm \epsilon$, and - 2.
-That the schedule is efficient: $U = r{target} \pm \epsilon$.
+The control algorithm (or simply the algorithm) is responsible for choosing a (period, slice) constraint to achieve the goals of (1) keeping the error is within threshold ($r{current} = r{target} \pm \epsilon$), and (2) maintaining an efficient schedule ($U = r{target} \pm \epsilon$).

 The algorithm is based on the intuition and observation that application performance will vary depending on which of the many possible (period, slice) schedules corresponding to a given utilization U we choose, and the best choice will be application dependent and vary with time.
-For example, a finer grain schedule (e.g. (20ms, 10ms)) may result in better application performance than coarser grain schedules (e.g. (200ms, 100ms)).
+For example, a finer grain schedule (e.g. (20 ms, 10 ms)) may result in better application performance than coarser grain schedules (e.g. (200 ms, 100 ms)).
 At any point in time, there may be multiple "best" schedules.